 Identifying Important Topics

-Early case assessment involves leveraging technology and expertise to minimize the risk and cost associated with document review by understanding your data before you start review – but only if you assess your data early!
+Early case assessment involves leveraging technology and expertise to minimize the risk and cost associated with document review by understanding your data before you start the review – but only if you assess your data early!
 Data may double every 1.2 years, but budgets don’t!

 For more information about Sandline’s Managed Review services, click here.